IntrntSrfr/meido/README.md

 ## Features

-Meido contains several features that can be useful for running a server.
+Meido contains several features that can be useful for running a server, as well as fun commands.

 Features include:

 * Moderation
   * Ban / Unban
   * Filter and warns
   * Lockdowns
 * Userroles
 * Youtube and Google image search
-* Utilites
+* Utilities
   * Avatar
   * Server info
   * User info
   * Color lookup
 * Media conversion
+* Fishing for the boomer inside you

 The feature list will increase as time goes.
 Some ideas for more features include:

 * Raid protection (will be added)
 * More media conversion such as webm to mp4
 * Gambling
 * XP and level system (maybe, as there are already tons of other bots with this feature)
 * Autoroles
 * Logging